phcompeau/biological_modeling_course/_pages/coronavirus/ab_initio.md

 **STOP:** Are there any drawbacks you see with this approach for predicting a protein’s structure?
 {: .notice--primary}

-* Let's say we are exploring a newly discovered planet with a droid that can roll over the surface of the planet.
-If the droid is looking for the lowest-lying area on the planet by moving in the direction of greatest descent, and it lands at the top of a volcano, it will roll down into the volcano’s cauldron, which is still very high compared to the rest of the planet.

 * The most glaring weakness is that the initial structure chosen can have a huge influence on the final structure that we produce.
 As a result, we can get stuck in a “local optimum”, in this case a protein structure that is higher scoring than its neighbors but that doesn’t score very well compared to all possible structures.
 One resolution to this issue is to run the algorithm multiple times with different starting positions, choosing the solution that has the best score over all these runs.
 Another solution is to not necessarily always take the best-scoring neighbor as the next current protein structure, but rather to choose a neighbor randomly, where higher-scoring neighbors have a higher probability of selection.